The law prohibits the sale of single cigarette sticks.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines with respect to internet sales of tobacco products.
+13 Guidelines with respect to internet tobacco product sales.

 Location-based Sales Restrictions

-The law prohibits the sale of tobacco in "places where sporting events . . . occur."
-Therefore, the sale of tobacco is prohibited in stadiums and arenas.
+The law prohibits the sale of tobacco products in all places where smoking is banned.
+Therefore, the sale of tobacco products in playgrounds and children’s play areas is prohibited.

-The law prohibits the sale of tobacco products in "places or facilities of a health institution."
+The law prohibits the sale of tobacco products in healthcare facilities, including open areas.

-The law prohibits the sale of tobacco products in cultural, artistic, and entertainment facilities.
+The law prohibits the sale of tobacco products in government buildings, public facilities, and social services centers.

 Retail Package Size Restrictions